brettwooldridge/HikariCP/_includes/ludicrous.markdown

 # Ludicrous speed, GO! #

-What I truly enjoy as a software engineer is the benchmark/think/tweak cycle.
+One of the things I truly enjoy as a software engineer is the benchmark/think/tweak cycle.
 Figuring out where a bottleneck is and trying to eliminate it.
 Hitting a performance wall that makes you revisit assumptions, re-architect a component, or research alternate algorithms.

 But more important to HikariCP than performance, is *reliability* and *simplicity*.